johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - Things that are hard to learn end up in the genome, things that are easy to learn, need not.

+ #WhoWeAre

 - When uncertainty enters, possibilities are multiplied enormously and forming detailed plans of action becomes pointless b/c the world is not going to play along.

 - After humanity spent 1000s of years improving our tactics, computers tell humans they are completely wrong.
-I would go so far as to say not a single human has touched the edge of the truth of Go"
+I would go so far as to say not a single human has touched the edge of the truth of "Go"
    Alien type of intelligence re: alpha-zero.

+ #AI

 - Mu Zero operates without even being told the rules of the game.